The Thermoworks Smoke Thermometer is a dual-probe remote meat thermometer that transmits cooking data between its transmitter and receiver devices.

 Unfortunately, the wireless signal of the Smoke could be better.
 The reported distance of 300 feet will be hard to replicate in a normal home environment with walls and other obstacles in the way.

 If you are inside your house and within 50 or 60 feet you should be ok.
 The signal will cut out if there are too many walls between you and the transmitter.

-This issue isn’t a deal-breaker if your smoker is within this range of where you will be monitoring your cook.
+The wireless signal issue isn’t a deal-breaker if your smoker is within this range of where you will be monitoring your cook.

 Is the Smoke accurate?
-I tested it against the best-in-class Thermoworks ThermaPen MK4, an extremely-accurate, instant-read thermocouple-type meat thermometer.
+I tested it against the best-in-class Thermoworks ThermaPen MK4, an extremely accurate, instant-read thermocouple-type meat thermometer.

 The Smoke performed similarly to the ThermaPen MK4 as well as the Thermoworks Smoke X4 in the accuracy tests.
 Mind you, I’m not suggesting the Smoke is as fast or accurate as the Thermapen, but it’s pretty darn close.

 The Smoke, like all of Thermoworks products, is well-built and sturdy.
 The transmitter and receiver are both water-resistant with an IP rating of 65.

 Both units just feel solid.
 This is especially apparent when you compare them to thermometers from other companies that have lighter plastic bodies.

 The Smoke comes with a 2-year warranty from Thermoworks.
 The customer service from Thermoworks is second to none and they will take care of you if anything malfunctions.

 At the current (November 2020) price tag of $99, the Smoke will dent your wallet a bit more than the standard remote meat thermometers from other companies.